-- (a) Calculation of Average TSR.
-During the Performance Period, the Committee shall compute the Total Stockholder Return (as defined in the Plan and assuming the reinvestment of any cash dividends) for the Corporation and for each other corporation in the Peer Performance Group for thirty-six (36) periods during the Performance Period where each period begins on January 1, 2018, (based on the closing price for the stock on December 31, 2017) and ends on the last day of each successive calendar month in the Performance Period on which the New York Stock Exchange is open for trading.
-Each such Total Stockholder Return shall be computed from data available to the public.
-At the end of the Performance Period, the thirty-six (36) Total Stockholder Return figures for each corporation for the Performance Period will be averaged to determine each corporation's average Total Stockholder Return ("Average TSR") for the Performance Period.
-Each corporation's Average TSR shall be ranked among the Average TSR for each other corporation in the Peer Performance Group on a percentile basis (using the Excel PERCENTRANK function). - (b) Percentage Level of Target Award.
+(a) Calculation of Average TSR.
+During the Performance Period, the Committee shall compute the Total Stockholder Return (as defined in the Plan and assuming the reinvestment of any cash dividends) for the Corporation and for each other company in the Peer Performance Group for 36 periods during the Performance Period where each period begins on January 1, 2019 (based on the closing price for the stock on December 31, 2018), and ends on the last day of each successive calendar month in the Performance Period on which the New York Stock Exchange is open for trading.
+Each such Total Stockholder Return shall be computed from data available to the public using the tool the Corporation has designated in its discretion for computing Total Stockholder Return.
+At the end of the Performance Period, the 36 Total Stockholder Return figures for each company for the Performance Period will be averaged to determine each company's average Total Stockholder Return ("Average TSR") for the Performance Period.
+Each company's Average TSR shall be ranked among the Average TSRs for each other company in the Peer Performance Group on a percentile basis (using the Excel PERCENTRANK function), taking into account any changes to the Peer Performance Group or ranking changes made during the Performance Period in accordance with Section 3.1(a) - (d).

+(b) Percentage Level of Target Award.
 Your Total Stockholder Return Performance Factor, expressed as a percentage, will be determined under this Section 3.2(b) (and Section 3.2(c) to the extent interpolation is necessary) based on the Percentile Ranking (as determined under Section 3.2(a)) of the Corporation's Average TSR for the Performance Period under the following chart: